Real-Time, Constant-Space, Constant-Randomness Verifiers: Preliminaries

-In the reverse direction, given a finite-state verifier $V$ with one-way input that uses at most $r$ random bits, one can build a \onfak{2^r} $M_V$ for the verified language $L_V$ as follows: $V$'s behavior on each different random bit sequence can be represented by a deterministic verifier obtained by ``hardwiring'' that particular sequence into $V$'s transition function. $M_V$ is designed to nondeterministically guess a certificate and use its heads to simulate all these $2^r$ deterministic verifiers operating on the input string and the common certificate.
-For each newly guessed certificate symbol, $M_V$ goes through all the deterministic verifiers, tracing each one's execution (by changing its state and possibly moving the corresponding head) until that deterministic verifier accepts, rejects, or performs a transition consuming that new certificate symbol by moving its certificate tape head.
-(Since the collection of deterministic verifiers has only a fixed number of possible tuples of states, $M_V$ can detect when the deterministic verifiers run for more than that number of steps without moving any input heads, and reject on such nondeterministic branches corresponding to unnecessarily long certificates.)
-This procedure continues until either a deterministic verifier rejects, or all the $2^r$ deterministic verifiers are seen to accept. $M_V$ accepts if it arrives in a state representing all the deterministic verifiers having accepted. \end{proof} This link between finite-state constant-randomness verifiers and multihead automata is broken when one further restricts the input heads to be real-time: A multihead finite automaton operating all its heads in real time is easily seen to be no stronger than a single-head finite automaton, and therefore cannot recognize a nonregular language.
-Say and Yakaryılmaz, however, were able to demonstrate \cite{SY14} a finite-state constant-randomness verifier with real-time input that verifies the nonregular language \twinlong{} on the alphabet $\Set{0,1,\#}$:\footnote{Note that the construction in the proof of \cref{thm:SY} produces a multihead automaton with heads that can pause on the input, even when it is fed a verifier with real-time input.} The certificate is expected to consist of the string $w$, which is supposed to appear on both sides of the symbol $\#$ in the input.
+This link between finite-state constant-randomness verifiers and multihead automata is broken when one further restricts the input heads to be real-time: A multihead finite automaton operating all its heads in real time is easily seen to be no stronger than a single-head finite automaton, and therefore cannot recognize a nonregular language.
+Say and Yakary\i{}lmaz, however, were able to demonstrate~\cite{SY14} a finite-state constant-randomness verifier with real-time input that verifies the nonregular language \twinlong{} {on the alphabet $\Set{0,1,\#}$}:\footnote{Note that the construction in the proof of \cref{thm:SY} produces a multihead automaton with heads that can pause on the input, even when it is fed a verifier with real-time input.} The certificate is expected to consist of the string $w$, which is supposed to appear on both sides of the symbol $\#$ in the input.
 The machine tosses a coin to decide whether it should compare the substring appearing to the left or to the right of the $\#$ with the certificate as it is consuming the input in real time, and accepts only if this comparison is successful.
 Acceptance with probability 1 is only possible for members of the language associated with well-formed certificates.

 Note that such a machine must use its capability to pause the \textit{certificate} tape head for some steps.
 This is easy to see when one considers the computational power of a verifier with real-time heads on both the input and certificate tapes: All the ``deterministic'' verifiers that can be obtained from the probabilistic verifier by hardwiring the possible random sequences (as we saw in the proof of \cref{thm:SY}) would then be running both their heads on exactly the same strings in perfect synchrony, and it would be possible to build a single real-time one-head finite automaton simulating this collection.
 This machine would be equivalent to a one-head nondeterministic finite automaton, with no power of recognizing nonregular languages.